 3. Class III Markings (Full Pattern, Low Rate) Use Class III Markings on surface courses that are expected to receive thermoplastic or epoxy final markings within 30 days.
 Class III Markings use a lower application rate which reduces the surface preparation needed prior to application of thermoplastic or epoxy final markings.
 If Class III Markings have been applied and weather conditions are expected to prevent thermoplastic or epoxy final markings application for 30 days or more, re-apply Class III Markings if thermoplastic or epoxy final markings application is expected to occur within 30 days or apply Class I Markings as necessary to carry the project through the season or over the winter.

-Apply Class III work zone markings to the standard dimensions as defined in Item 641
+Apply Class III work zone markings to the standard dimensions as defined in Item 641.

 G. Conflicting Markings.
 Before placing work zone markings, remove or cover all conflicting existing markings visible to the traveling public.